Michael Edelson

 Michael Edelson is a non-executive director of Manchester United.
 He is an angel investor, venture capitalist and philanthropist.
 He has been instrumental in creating numerous cash shell companies on both AIM and PLUS.
-As a result of his assistance in creating these companies, he was nicknamed "The Shell Meister" by Richard Rivlin in an article in The Sunday Telegraph in 1996, a nickname which has stuck to this day.
+As a result of his assistance in creating these companies, he was nicknamed "The Shell Meister" by Richard Rivlin in an article in The Sunday Telegraph in 1996.

 Edelson was educated at Bury Grammar School.
 He joined his family’s business upon leaving Sixth Form.

 Biography

 Educated at Bury Grammar School, he was an amateur footballer playing for Oldham Athletic and Stoke City Reserves between 1960 and 1964, before joining the family business full-time in 1964.
 In the mid-1990s, he took a stake in Conrad Continental Limited, an ailing Manchester textile company that was listed on the London Stock Exchange.
-After the conversion of Conrad into a cash shell, Conrad successfully acquired Sheffield United via a reverse takeover, and as a result a new route for companies to obtain a listing on a stock exchange had been created and Edelson's stock market career was launched.
+After the conversion of Conrad into a cash shell, Conrad acquired Sheffield United via a reverse takeover, and as a result a new route for companies to obtain a listing on a stock exchange had been created and Edelson's stock market career was launched.

-In the late 1990s, he was involved in a flurry of similar deals bringing to market larger companies, such as Prestbury Group with Nigel Wray and Nick Leslau, The Pharmacy Restaurant in Notting Hill with Matthew Freud and Damien Hirst and most famously Knutsford where his co-investors were Julian Richer, Sir Archie Norman and again Wray and Leslau.
-Knutsford reached an amazing value of £1 billion within a month of flotation and the Knutsford story is quoted in many business schools around the world.
+In the late 1990s, he was involved in a flurry of similar deals bringing to market larger companies, such as Prestbury Group with Nigel Wray and Nick Leslau, The Pharmacy Restaurant in Notting Hill with Matthew Freud and Damien Hirst and most famously Knutsford, where his co-investors were Julian Richer, Sir Archie Norman and again Wray and Leslau.

-He attracted many celebrity investors as he continued to float his shells as well as numerous sportsmen and even the investment arm of Her Majesty the Queen.
-His reputation for fairness and innovation has reaped rewards for many investors.

-As a result of all of the transactions, he was dubbed "The Shellmeister" by City journalist Richard Rivlin in the Sunday Telegraph, and the nickname stuck.
-He has now floated over 20 companies since Prestbury, some of which have performed spectacularly as a result of having brought in budding entrepreneurs, such as Abby Hardoon of Magic Moments and later Host Europe and Nick Robertson of ASOS.
+As a result of all of the transactions, he was dubbed "The Shell Meister" by City journalist Richard Rivlin in the Sunday Telegraph.
+He has floated over 20 companies since Prestbury and brought in budding entrepreneurs, such as Abby Hardoon of Magic Moments and later Host Europe and Nick Robertson of ASOS.
 ASOS now has over 2,000 employees and is the United Kingdom's largest independent online and fashion beauty retailer.

 He was also the chair of the AIM-listed company SysGroup, which he originally founded, until it was taken over in 2023 and remains on the board of a number of smaller private companies and charitable trusts.

-Starting in 1981, for 3 years in a row, Edelson became a judge for Miss World alongside its founder Eric Morley as well as Dodi Fayed and Bruce Forsyth.
+Starting in 1981, for three years in a row, Edelson became a judge for Miss World alongside its founder Eric Morley, as well as Dodi Fayed and Bruce Forsyth.